coherence-community/todo-list-example/java/README.md

     1. Paste the following commands into the left pane and use the `Play` button to execute queries and mutations.

     ```graphql
-    # Fragment to allow shorcut to display all fields for a task
+    # Fragment to allow shortcut to display all fields for a task
     fragment task on Task {
       id
       description